jtsamog/excel-programming/README.md

 # excel-programming
-excel vba programming cases
-No doubt Excel is popular.
-Many people are comfortable using it.
-So excel VBA programming skills benefits many.
+I can not believe myself coding on excel with VBA.
+But I have to say that excel programming is so beneficial because:
+- No doubt Excel is most popular application for storing data.
+But excel can not do complex data manipulation.
+VBA programming solves this shortage.
+Therefore, tremendous needs exist for excel programming.
+- No need to install anything, all you need is excel.
+If we code with Python, we have to install Python first.
+If we use Jave, we have to install JDK first.
+-

 ## VBA basic syntax
 ### Print